M-INDN-SEDTA/TreeXplorer/README.md

  ✨ Features

-✅ Generate a structured file tree 📂 and save it directly as 📄 <foldername>_FileStructure.txt.
+✅ Generate a structured file tree 📂 and save it directly as 📄  Mainfoldername_FileStructure.txt.
 ✅ Show file sizes 📏, timestamps ⏳, and permissions 🔑
 ✅ Filter files by type, depth, and hidden status
 ✅ Emoji support for better readability 🐍📄🖼️